Systems Seminar

 Biography

-Paul Muntean received the B.Sc. degree in computer science and engineering in 2010, from Technical University of Cluj-Napoca, Romania, his M.Sc. degree in software engineering and IT security in 2012 from the Technical University of Munich, Germany, and he currently submitted his PhD thesis to the Technical University of Munich for evaluation.
+Paul Muntean received his M.Sc. degree in software engineering and IT security in 2012 from the Technical University of Munich, Germany, and he currently submitted his PhD thesis to the Technical University of Munich for evaluation.
 Nowadays, amongst other things, he is waiting for a reply from the Technical University of Munich.
 He is currently looking for extending his computer security knowledge both from academical and industry perspective.
 His research interests include computer security, software hardening, testing and debugging, hardware based computer security and crypto currency security.
 He enjoys attending and participating in capture the flag competitions.